 Robotic process automation (RPA) is the technology used in software tools that partially or fully automate human activities that are manual, rule-based, and repetitive.

-More and more enterprise are turning to an emerging technology practice called robotic process automation to eliminate tedious tasks, freeing corporate workers to focus on higher value work, streamline enterprise operations and reduce costs.
-RPA is ultimately about automating some of the most mundane and repetitive computer based tasks and processes in the workplace.
+More and more enterprises are turning to an emerging technology practice called robotic process automation to eliminate tedious tasks, freeing corporate workers to focus on higher-value work, streamline enterprise operations and reduce costs.
+RPA is ultimately about automating some of the most mundane and repetitive computer-based tasks and processes in the workplace.

 “While outsourcing has traditionally been an option for bigger companies, RPA could actually save more, compared to offshore service centers.”